IBD: Crohn's Disease

 Between April 7, 2021 to October 6, 2021 anyone with existing Special Authority coverage for Humira® will be required to switch to the biosimilar versions Idacio®, Amgevita™, Hadlima®, Hyrimoz®, Hulio®.

 Previous Switch Period (Remicade®):

 Patients currently receiving the biologic drug infliximab, marketed as Remicade®, will see this coverage discontinued, with new coverage provided for the biosimilar versions of infliximab: Inflectra® and Renflexis™.

 If you are currently receiving Remicade® to treat your Crohn’s disease or ulcerative colitis and you depend on BC PharmaCare coverage, you need to make an appointment with your gastroenterologist (GI) to discuss this policy change.

 Between September 5, 2019 and March 5, 2020 anyone with existing Special Authority coverage for Remicade® will be required to switch to either Inflectra® or Renflexis™.
-This provides a six-month time frame to switch to the new biosimilar.

 As of March 6th, 2020, BC PharmaCare will only cover the biosimilar versions of infliximab: Inflectra® and Renflexis™, for patients living with Crohn’s disease or ulcerative colitis.